MSc Social Network Analysis / Course details

 • CRIM70821 Data Analysis with R & RStudio.

 You will also take 3 optional modules.
-Optional modules will give students the possibility of continuing the specialization in SNA (Mitchell centre seminar series, independent study), or extending the interdisciplinary training to other social sciences substantive areas.
-You will be able to choose from the wider list of modules offered in the MA sociology, Msc social research, and Msc social research methods and statistics.
-Choices from other SoSS master modules will be available upon discussion with the Programme director.
+Optional modules will give students the possibility of continuing the specialization in SNA (Mitchell centre seminar series, crime and networks), or extending the interdisciplinary training to other social sciences substantive areas.

 • SOCY60360 Mitchell Centre seminar series